According to Squarespace, its templates are “award-winning”. But that could mean anything, really. It could even just be marketing mumbo-jumbo.

 - Personal & CV

 It’s a manageable number.
 But if you do the math, that’s not many templates per category.
-It’s because each template is flexible enough to be modified for multiple purposes.
-For instance, the Sofia template appears in the Professional Services, Personal & CV, and Portfolio categories.
+However, you’ll find that each template is flexible enough to be modified for multiple purposes – especially with the latest 7.1 release.

 Is There a Difference Between Templates and Squarespace Themes?